 - In a medium-size mixing bowl, use a whisk to sift together White Lily Self-Rising Flour with 2 Tbsp grated Parmesan cheese.
 Using a pastry blender, cut shortening into the flour with until it resembles cornmeal.
 Add the buttermilk, mixing with a fork just until a soft dough forms.

 - Turn dough out onto a lightly floured non stick surface and knead gently 3-4 times coating with flour.
 Flour a rolling pin and roll into a 10 x 14-inch rectangle.

-- Mix together 2 tablespoon melted butter and 1 tablespoon Dijon mustard.
+- Mix together 2 Tbsp melted butter and 1 Tbsp Dijon mustard.
 Brush over the surface of the dough from end to end.

 - Sprinkle dough with 1 cup of shredded cheese, then arrange sausage crumbles over cheese.
 Top sausage with remaining cheese.

-- Place pinwheels onto a parchment lined baking sheet and brush the tops with remaining 1 tablespoon melted butter.
+- Place pinwheels onto a parchment lined baking sheet and brush the tops with remaining 1 Tbsp melted butter.